looeee/discoverthreejs-site/markdown/book/appendix/javascript-reference.md

 ### Chaining Methods

-Often, you'll need to create a class and then run several of it's methods to set it up.
-For example, here's a frog class with some methods to set up it's stats:
+Often, you'll need to create a class and then run several of its methods to set it up.
+For example, here's a frog class with some methods to set up its stats:

 {{< code lang="js" linenos="false" caption="A simple frog class" >}}
 ``` js